HOW TO WOO A WOMAN

 Recommended Related to Diabetes

-The four things you have to do every day to lower high blood sugar are: 1.
-Eat healthy food 2.
+The four things you must do daily to lower high blood sugar are: 1.
+Eat healthy food and 2.
 Get regular exercise 3.
 Take your diabetes medicine 4.
 Test your blood sugar.
 Experts say most people with diabetes should try to keep their blood sugar level as close as possible to the level of someone who does not have diabetes.
 This may not be possible or right for everyone.
 Check with your doctor about the right range of blood sugar for you.
 You will get plenty of help in learning...

 Four years ago, she, too, was diagnosed with type 2 diabetes, shortly after giving birth to her child, Grace.
 "If I were to pass away in 20 years, where would my daughter be?" she asks.